OliverSilveti/etrendo-dataform/README.md

 ## Testing

 You can manually run and test parts of the project directly from the Dataform UI in the Cloud Console.
-Use the "tags" we've added to the files (e.g., `silver`, `marketplace1`) to select and run only the specific models you want to test.
+Use the "tags" we've added to the files (e.g., `silver`, `amazon`, `otto`) to select and run only the specific models you want to test.